DevopsAde/Devops_Project/Client Sever Architecture with MySQL as RDBMS/README.md

 - Example: **`MACHINE A`** sending requests is called CLIENT & **`MACHINE B`** responding (serving the request) is called SERVER.

-Below is an explanatory diagram of a Client and Server Requests and Responses.
+Below is an explanatory diagram of a Client and Server Requests and Responses and examples of client-server applications.

 ![Alt text](Images/client-server-network.png)
 **`source: zenarmor.com/docs/network-basics/what-is-client-server-network`**